Cursor Hardening Guide

 Why This Matters:

-- Centralized policy enforcement (Privacy Mode, allowed providers)
+- Centralized policy enforcement (Privacy Mode, allowed providers, MCP servers)

 - License management and usage tracking